In Depth: Muscles

 - Extensor digitorum: This forearm muscle is responsible for extending all of the fingers of the hand except the thumb.

 - Palmaris longus: This is a slender triangle-shaped tendon, a fibrous band that connects muscles to bones, on the palm.
-Interestingly, about 14 percent of the population does not have this tendon, but its absence has not shown any difference in hand function.
+Approximately14 percent of the population do not have this tendon, but its absence has not been shown to detract from hand function.

 - Extensor retinaculum: Close to the flexor retinaculum, this ligament affects muscles that help extend fingers and other parts of the hand.

-- Extensor pollicis brevis: Another important forearm muscle, this one acts in conjunction with the abductor pollicis longus to extend and abduct the thumb.
+- Extensor pollicis brevis: Also located in the forearm, this muscle acts in conjunction with the abductor pollicis longus to extend and abduct the thumb.

 - Flexor digitorum profundis: This long forearm muscle flexes the wrist and fingers.